Sonar (keelboat)

-The Sonar is a one design trailerable racing sailboat that was designed by Canadian naval architect Bruce Kirby and first built in 1980.
+The Sonar is a one design keelboat designed by Bruce Kirby and first built in 1980.

 The design was initiated as a commission from the members of the Noroton Yacht Club of Darien, Connecticut, United States.

 The Sonar was inducted into the American Sailboat Hall of Fame in 2004.

-The design was developed into the more cruising-oriented Blazer 23, using the same hull, but a larger cabin.
+The design was developed into the Blazer 23, using the same hull, but a larger cabin.

 Production

 The design was first built by Seidelmann Yachts in Berlin, New Jersey, although the company went out of business in 1986.
 Other companies that have previously produced the boat include C. E. Ryder and Shumway Marine in the US, as well as Ontario Yachts and DS Yachts in Canada, with a few built by Carbon Index in the United Kingdom.
 Since 2015 the boat has been built by Rondar Raceboats in the UK and distributed manufacturer direct worldwide.
 A total of 860 boats have been built.